 Prayer Day at Town Hall May 1

 The annual National Day of Prayer will be observed at 12:20 p.m.
-May 1 outside Fort Mill Town Hall, 112 Confederate St. Everyone is invited.
+May 1 outside Fort Mill Town Hall, 112 Confederate Street.
+Everyone is invited to participate.

 Guatemala ministry banquet May 9

-Eternal Church in Fort Mill will hold its annual banquet and fundraiser 6:15 p.m.
+Eternal Church in Fort Mill invites everyone to its annual banquet/fundraiser at 6:15 p.m.
 May 9 at Fish Market in Baxter Village in support of a Guatemalan ministry to care for orphans and widows.

 Pray America founder Ron Morin is the guest speaker.
 Admission is $50 per person.
 Register to firstname.lastname@example.org.

 Affirmation of York County is a newly-formed support group for people in faith communities who seek support and understanding for themselves and others in working through the issues confronted by gay, lesbian, bisexual and transgender people, their families and their friends.

 Meetings are 7-8:30 p.m. the second Tuesday of each month at Grace Presbyterian Church, 2955 S.C.
 160 West, Fort Mill.
 People of all faiths are welcome.
 For information, call Ellen at 803-417-0954 or Melissa at 803-547-6042, or email email@example.com.